MishC/Udacity_DataAnalyst/README.md

 What affects the borrower’s APR or interest rate?
 Are there differences between loans depending on how large the original loan amount was?

-I did explanatary visualisation and converted slides into a slidedeck.
+I did exploratory and explanatory visualisations and converted slides into a slidedeck.